Balonissimo/balonissimo.com/_flights/alentejo-country-flight.md

 ---
-title: Alentejo country flight
+description: Alentejo country flight with a hot air balloon
 permalink: /en/flights-and-prices/alentejo-country-flight
 lang: en
 order: 2
-description: Alentejo country flight with a hot air balloon
+title: Alentejo country flight
-image: "/media/banners/evora-01.jpg"
+image: /media/country-flight.jpg
+summary: We choose a nice take off field at the side of a barragem.
+published: true
 ---

 We choose a nice take off field at the side of a barragem.